M-0x4D/Drupal/README.md

 # Drupal-Task

+Make sure you have installed php version 8.2 and mysql version 8.0

 before we start take into consideration this CMS has a strong cache and if you try something and does not work you should run this command

 ```bash